brettz9/atyourcommand/README.md

     text and URL manipulations?
 (If so, ensure some other way to have full control over where tools appear; do this by modifying the Firefox Add-ons SDK itself so capability baked-in?)
+    1. Integrate with or replicate Greasemonkey behavior also?
 1. Utilize (JavaScript-based) Blockly for pipelining of any kind of command (though avoid baking in UI as UI should be flexible, e.g., to allow use in menu, toolbar, add-on bar, etc.); also macro-like